owendix08/so-doco/README.md

+# Sudoko sovler
-#it make and sovles a Sudoko
+make it sovles and make a Sudoko